364818: Nonfiction: Essential Beginnings

 - Avoid posting your sketch early unless it's unavoidable.
 Time is needed for your sketch to evolve and for you to revise it and make corrections.
 Take time to experiment, play, and revise with fresh eyes.
 Do your best to flesh out your work and clean up errors before posting it in the workshop so it reads as you intended.
 Reposts will be deleted.

 - Manuscript Format Guidelines: All work submitted in the workshop modules will be attached in a document, Word or rtf, not a PDF.
-The document should be single-spaced, with one-inch margins all around, in 12 point Times New Roman or Arial font, and with your name and the page number in the top right corner (header if you know how to set it) on every page.
+The document should be double-spaced, with one-inch margins all around, in 12 point Times New Roman or Arial font, and with your name and the page number in the top right corner (header if you know how to set it) on every page.
 Title your document with your last name

 and week number so I can identify it in my files.
 Example: gonzalez Week1.doc.